How the 40% Bar Passage Rule Hurts the Less Fortunate

 The bar adopted this rule in December.
 Also, this bar pass provision applies to a cumulative passage rate for five years.
 And it's also retroactive.
 Before passing this rule, the committee debated setting bar passage rating requirement at all.

-This new rule will mean that schools that do not meet the 40 percent rate the committee decided on this year will be receiving notices of noncompliance.
+This new rule will mean that schools that do not meet the 40% pass rate the committee decided on this year will be receiving notices of noncompliance.
 The non-compliant schools under this rule will face probation and possible loss of state accreditation, by 2016.
 The committee had considered the bar passage ratio earlier.
 But minimum ratios were never set in any event.

 Committee Chairman Sean McCoy stated in The California Bar Journal, the changes they made were to help the committee determine the quality of education provided at the state accredited schools and to make their expectations clear.
 The State Bar declined to comment.
 Out of the 18 accredited law schools in California, many of the administrators opposed the cumulative pass ratio for first-time bar exam takers.
 The rate was 11 percent for those repeating the bar exam.